Priyadharshiniv23/Hospital_ER_Analytics/Insights/KEY_INSIGHTS.md

 5. Provided actionable recommendations for improving hospital efficiency and patient care.
 6. Demonstrated practical expertise in Data Cleaning, Exploratory Data Analysis (EDA), SQL Querying, Business Intelligence, Data Visualization, and Dashboard Development.

-✅ Conclusion
-The Hospital Emergency Room Analytics project demonstrates how healthcare organizations can leverage data analytics to improve operational performance and patient outcomes.
-By integrating Python for data preparation, SQL for business intelligence, and Tableau for interactive visualization, the project delivers actionable insights into patient volume, admissions, waiting times, department performance, and patient satisfaction.
-These findings provide hospital administrators with a strong foundation for making informed, data-driven decisions that enhance both operational efficiency and the quality of emergency healthcare services.